ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 This research question drives us to explore and implement a range of robotics technologies and concepts, particularly focusing on the integration of multiple sensor modalities (such as LiDAR, IMU, depth camera, and odometry), robust control algorithms, and autonomy pipelines that balance reactive behavior (e.g., obstacle avoidance) with deliberative planning (e.g., patrol route optimization).

 By simulating realistic warehouse conditions, our project will investigate the following:
--Multi-Sensor Fusion: Combining data from various onboard sensors to generate a coherent model of the robot’s environment and enhance localization, mapping, and situational awareness.
+- Multi-Sensor Fusion: Combining data from various onboard sensors to generate a coherent model of the robot’s environment and enhance localization, mapping, and situational awareness.
--Autonomous Navigation & Patrolling: Implementing SLAM (Simultaneous Localization and Mapping) techniques alongside path planning algorithms to enable the robot to patrol pre-defined or dynamically generated routes.
+- Autonomous Navigation & Patrolling: Implementing SLAM (Simultaneous Localization and Mapping) techniques alongside path planning algorithms to enable the robot to patrol pre-defined or dynamically generated routes.
 Real-Time Anomaly Detection: Using sensory input (such as depth and visual cues) to detect unexpected objects, humans, or hazards in the robot’s path or assigned patrol zones.
--Interactive System Monitoring: Developing a custom graphical user interface (GUI) to display live robot status, environment mapping, anomaly alerts, and control interfaces for manual override or remote supervision.
+- Interactive System Monitoring: Developing a custom graphical user interface (GUI) to display live robot status, environment mapping, anomaly alerts, and control interfaces for manual override or remote supervision.
--Environmental Adaptability: Equipping the robot with the capability to adapt its behavior based on changing conditions such as blocked paths, dynamic obstacles, or signal loss, ensuring robustness in real-world applications.
+- Environmental Adaptability: Equipping the robot with the capability to adapt its behavior based on changing conditions such as blocked paths, dynamic obstacles, or signal loss, ensuring robustness in real-world applications.

 Our approach aims not only to implement a working prototype of a patrolling robot but also to provide a generalized framework for deploying autonomous agents in structured environments.
 Ultimately, this project aspires to demonstrate how affordable hardware combined with modular software architecture can address real-world operational needs in industrial settings — with potential extensions into areas like inventory monitoring, safety inspection, and collaborative automation.